jocke-legacy/finddomain/README.md

     Some whois servers may temporarily ban you when doing many queries in short notice.
     The argument can be written as a fractal.
     Default: 1
+  * -v --verbose
+    Verbose output.
+    Default: Set if single tld is being used.

 ### Example
     finddomain -c 3 -t se -l abc